-In the event sanctions were imposed, it shall be in the discretion of the Director, Equal Opportunity and Access and/or the Director, Sexual Misconduct Response and Resources, and the sanctioning office whether the sanctions shall be implemented or stayed pending resolution of an appeal.
+In the event sanctions were imposed, it shall be in the discretion of the Senior Director, Equal Opportunity and Access and/or the Senior Director, Sexual Misconduct Response and Resources, and the sanctioning office whether the sanctions shall be implemented or stayed pending resolution of an appeal.

 Appeals will be handled by the following reviewers, who may delegate the review of an appeal to a designee, and will delegate review in any case in which they cannot serve as an impartial reviewer.
+11. The Staff

+Handbook

+provides an additional process

+for staff members appealing

+a sanction of

+termination.